NECOTIS/Sensory-substitution/README.md

 # Sensory-substitution
-Video demonstration for the 2D and 3D mode of the new version of See Differently for the paper  _**Sonified distance in sensory substitution does not always improve localization: comparison with a 2D and 3D handheld device.**_.
+Video demonstration for the 2D and 3D mode of the new version of See Differently for the paper  _**Sonified distance in sensory substitution does not always improve localization: comparison with a 2D and 3D handheld device.**_

 **To hear the spatialization of the sound, videos must be listened with headphones.**